What I Learned about Being a Creative Person from Meeting Tom Cruise

 Tom Cruise’s persona was a bit overwhelming to say the least.

-It made me kind of want to pinch him, even though I had already shook his hand.
+It made me want to pinch him, even though I had already shook his hand.
 Don’t worry, I didn’t.

-He was real and quite normal, down to earth and nice and gracious to everyone.
+He was real, and down to earth and extremely nice and gracious to everyone.

 I learned something unexpected.

 I wasn’t with those characters that day.
-I was with Tom Cruise and the characters he plays are a part of him.
+I was with Tom Cruise.
+However, what I learned was that the characters he plays are a very real part of him.

-What I mean is that Tom Cruise is an actor, but the majority of roles he plays are ones in-which he can be himself.
+What I mean is that Tom Cruise is an actor, but the majority of roles he plays are ones in which he basically can be himself.

 He reminded me of John Wayne.